Six silly similes as free as a bird

 Five silly similes as straight as a die

 Looked at each other and started to sigh.

 Four silly similes as light as a feather

-Sat in the sunshine, basking all together.
+Sitting in the hot sun and basking all together.

-Three silly similes, slower than any snail,
+Three silly similes, much slower than a snail,

 Started looking worried and turned rather pale.